Playwright Katy Warner must surely be one of the most exciting discoveries in Australian theatre to have emerged in recent memory.

 Katy studied at the Victorian College of the Arts (University of Melbourne), receiving a Master of Writing for Performance in 2012.
 Her plays have been presented across Australia and in Edinburgh as part of Festival Fringe.

-Her most recent play, Spencer, premiered in May 2017 at Chapel off Chapel (Melbourne, Victoria) were it received excellent reviews.
+Spencer, premiered in May 2017 at Chapel off Chapel (Melbourne, Victoria) were it received excellent reviews.
 Including Maxim Boon for the Music who wrote of the production, “Simply put, this may very well be the birth of a future Australian classic.”

 Other works include A Prudent Man (People’s Choice Award and WA Touring Award; Melbourne Fringe, 2016), Reasons to Stay Inside (Best Kids Show; Melbourne Fringe 2015, and Best Children’s Theatre; AWGIE, 2016), Dropped (Highly Commended – Best Emerging Writer; Melbourne Fringe 2013) and These are the isolate (Winner – Best Emerging Writer; Melbourne Fringe 2010).